waynesun09/reportportal-openshift/README.md

     oss_enabled: false
     oss_endpoint: ""

-If deploy_minio is False, the values need be updated to use existing Minio service.
+If deploy_minio is `False`, the values need be updated to use existing Minio service.

 Elasticsearch deploy parameters: